genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/02_generate-the-reference-app.md

 <!--TODO - rethink this.
 Speak TOM and JOSE do not show the password we have here and make sure not admin user -->
 `DictionaryBuilder -t MSSQL -U admin -P Password11* -p 1433 -H ref-data-rdb.clatr30sknco.eu-west-2.rds.amazonaws.com -d tradingapp --product ref_data_app -o ref_data_app/ -i 200 --tables alt_counterparty_id,alt_instrument_id,counterparty,instrument`

 Note that we specified the names of the four source tables in the `--tables` argument of the command.
-So you can include just a subset of your source database if you wish.
+So you could include just a subset of your source database if you wish.

 The `dictionaryBuilder` script generates the **fields-dictionary.kts** and **tables-dictionary.kts** files for the data model.

 <!-- TODO move below to IntelliJ / local running or leave?-->
 ![](/img/dictionary-builder-output.png)

-Next, we should check these files and adjust them to suit your application.
+Next, you should check these files and adjust them to suit your application.
 For example, look inside the **fields-dictionary.kts** file to see the field definitions.

 In some cases, the process translates the `ENABLED` field as an `INT` type.
 ```kotlin